sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 Experts are always available for advice, even when a team is working on an initiative outside of that person's (technical) value stream.
 If a team needs help, the team calls in the expert, who joins the team for as long as the team deems necessary.

-This applies to experts of all sort, including architecture, product discovery, product observability, security, marketing, compliance, legal, etc.
+This applies to experts of all sorts, including architecture, product discovery, product observability, security, marketing, compliance, legal, etc.

 ## The teams own the way they work

 Each team is responsible for the way they work.
-This includes hiring, firing - more on this below - onboarding, training, and the processes and tools the team uses.
+This includes hiring, firing (more on this below), onboarding, training, and the processes and tools the team uses.
 Managers working at inner levels can coordinate initiatives aimed at cross-pollinating what's working among the teams, but the teams remain responsible for how they work.

-If a team routinely misbehave or causes trouble, a mechanism - more on this below - is eventually triggered, and the team is dissolved.
+If a team routinely misbehaves or causes trouble, a mechanism (more on this below) is eventually triggered, and the team is dissolved.

 ## No meetings

-Meetings should be avoided, and replaced by continuous synchronous collaboration.
+Meetings should be avoided and replaced by continuous synchronous collaboration.
 Cross-functional ensemble programming is a good way of avoiding meetings.
 When somebody wants to know something from a team, they join the team's ensemble and have a chat.

 The design goal is for every team member to have access to all the information.

 ## Nobody manages anybody

-Somebody ultimately must be responsible to identify and root out bad actors and bad hires - more about this below - but nobody manages anybody.
+Somebody ultimately must be responsible to identify and root out bad actors and bad hires (more about this below), but nobody manages anybody.
 People can have 1:1s with whoever they feel like, as part of the learning time.

 Nobody approves anybody's holidays.
 Purchases and expenses happen automatically, within a team-level ample budget.
-Smart credit cards e.g., Pleo should be used to ensure control and visibility.
+Smart credit cards, e.g., Pleo should be used to ensure control and visibility.

 The design goal here is freedom and responsibility.
 Anybody should be able to stand in front of their team or the top executives and explain why an expense was in the best interest of the company.
 Failure to do so should result in termination of employment.